Adamhunter108/react-api-login/notes.md

 })
 ```

-And now the API call in userActions:
+And now the POST request to the API in userActions:
 ```javascript
  export const register = (name, email, password) => async (dispatch) => {
     try {